EdenX-97/hacker-desktop-serverless/README.md

 ### Code

 - Frontend page responsive
-- Scheduled tasks to update news and podcasts
+- Scheduled tasks to update news, podcasts and billing
 - AWS Cognite for auth
 - SSM to use configurations
 - Support Chrome extension to replace start page